Skip to main content

 • May 17, 2018

 "I've been on Humira nearly a year now (I use the self-inject pens) for RA.
-Previously I'd been on Prednisone, which helped the pain but had horrible side effects, and methotrexate, which didn't help and had horrible side effects.
-Humira has been a life safer.
+Previously, I'd been on Prednisone, which helped the pain but had horrible side effects, and methotrexate, which didn't help and had horrible side effects.
+Humira has been a lifesaver.
 The shot itself definitely stings, especially in the thigh, but I went from constant pain, a severe limp, and inability to do much of anything to basically a slightly less flexible but otherwise normal able-bodied person.
 No side effects have yet appeared.
 I don't know how I managed without it for so long.
-It's not cheap, but if you make under a certain yearly income and you call the company, they'll work with you to make if affordable."
+It's not cheap, but if you make under a certain yearly income and you call the company, they'll work with you to make it affordable."

 9 / 10